 With wine bottles lining the walls and chequered tablecloths inside, and a smattering of outdoor bistro sets under the awning, Da Enzo is like an Italian restaurant from a film set.
-The Roman classics have been perfected over the years, so you can’t go wrong with ordering the carbonara and finishing with the creamy tiramisu.
-But it’s the distinctly Roman delicacy called carciofi alla romana (braised whole artichoke) that steals the show here.
+The Roman classics have been perfected over the years, so you can’t go wrong with ordering the carbonara and finishing with a creamy tiramisu.
+But it’s the distinctly Roman delicacy carciofi alla romana (braised whole artichoke) that steals the show here.
 Rather than being blanched in an oily liquid, the artichokes are cooked through and served with an emulsion of oil and mint for that refreshing snap on the palate.

 La Tavernaccia da Bruno is a celebration of regional cuisine.
 Mr Bruno, the original owner, opened his restaurant more than 50 years ago.
 Today, his two daughters run it, staying true to the Roman classics – think pappardelle with wild boar, suckling pig and lamb slowly roasted in a wood oven.
 The ingredients are locally sourced – you’ll find Lazio cheeses in the sauces – and the menu is based on ancient Roman and Lazio recipes.